 Squamous part (temporal squama): forms the lateral wall of the middle cranial fossa and is separated from the parietal bone by the squamosal suture.
 Its zygomatic process contributes to the zygomatic arch and the squamosal portion bears the mandibular fossa.
 This together with the petrous portion of the temporal bone forms the bony portion of the Eustachian tube.
+Petrous portion: this is divided into the petrous apex and base.
+The petrous apex articulates with the posterior part of the greater wing of the sphenoid and basilar occiput.
+It also houses the internal carotid artery.
+The base directly fuses with the squamous and mastoid portions.
+It houses the otic capsule or bony labyrinth which surrounds the membranous labyrinth of the inner ear (cochlea, vestibule, semicircular canals).

 Tympanic portion: is situated inferior to the squamous part and in front of the mastoid bone.
 Its anterior surface forms the posterior part of the mandibular fossa.
-Anteriorly it is continuous with the squamous part of the temporal bone Mastoid portion: is usually considered a separate entity but it is formed by both the squamous and petrous parts.
+Anteriorly it is continuous with the squamous part of the temporal bone.
+Mastoid portion: is usually considered a separate entity but it is formed by both the squamous and petrous parts.
 It is the posterior component of the temporal bone.
 The inferior conical part is called the mastoid process.
 The styloid process passes inferiorly from the base of the petrous bone and the stylomastoid foramen lies behind the styloid process transmitting the facial nerve.